Anivice/lzw/README.md

 ## Implementations

-Huffman coding sorts symbols in frequency order.
+Huffman Coding sorts symbols in frequency order.
 This is not ideal for dictionary storage since, dictionary is exported with a fixed-length header.
 In this example, we used four (4) bits for each symbol entry length.